mulka/ploverwiki/Installation-Guide.md

 #### Install Plover on Arch Linux distribution

 Use AUR package [plover](https://aur.archlinux.org/packages/plover/) for stabled and [plover-git](https://aur.archlinux.org/packages/plover-git/) for the current `master`.

+#### Install Plover on Ubuntu Linux distribution

+Plover is available as a PPA on Launchpad.
+See [ppa:benoit.pierre/plover](https://launchpad.net/~benoit.pierre/+archive/ubuntu/plover)

 #### Install Plover on other Linux distributions